 Many big life events can happen between the date you book a cruise and when you step on the ship to set sail.
 One of those happy events can be a pregnancy.
 If you discover you’re pregnant after you booked your reservation, or perhaps you just like to plan ahead, you’ll likely wonder “can you go on a cruise pregnant?”
-The answer is generally yes, provided your doctor approves and you are not too far along in your pregnancy.
+The answer is generally yes, provided you have doctor approval, and you are not too far along in your pregnancy.

 You can go on a cruise pregnant.
 However, women after 24 weeks are not allowed on cruise ships.
 And you should be aware that those pregnancy rules are actually enforced.
 Keep reading to learn more about cruising while pregnant!